Cynosure-North/Debsoc-Website/content/resources/hall-of-fame.md

 title: Hall of Fame
 cover_image: /uploads/1600px-alexander_iii_and_maria_fedorovna-s_coronation_by_g.becker.jpg
 publishDate: 2023-11-09 +13
-excerpt: Vic Debsoc has a long and incredibly successful history.
+summary: Vic Debsoc has a long and incredibly successful history.
 Here we remember our most successful members.
 ---
 # New Zealand Tournamnts